CluedIn-io/CluedIn.Documentation/docs/080-management/data-catalog/030-vocabulary-keys.md

 The profiling for a number vocabulary key contains the following dashboards:

-- Minimum value – a visualization that displays the minimum value among all values of a vocabulary key.
+- Minimum value – the minimum value among all values of a vocabulary key.

-- Standard deviation – a visualization that displays the amount of variation or dispersion in a set of values.
+- Standard deviation – the amount of variation or dispersion in a set of values.
 It indicates how much individual values deviate from the average value.
 A low standard deviation indicates that the values tend to be close to the average, while a high standard deviation indicates that the values are spread out over a wider range of values.

-- Maximum value – a visualization that displays the maximum value among all values of a vocabulary key.
+- Maximum value – the maximum value among all values of a vocabulary key.

-- Average value – a visualization that displays the average value, calculated by dividing the sum of all values by the number of values.
+- Average value – the average value, calculated by dividing the sum of all values by the number of values.
 This visualization helps to quickly understand the central tendency among the vocabulary key values.

-- Number of values – a visualization that displays the total number of values that the vocabulary key has.
+- Number of values – the total number of values that the vocabulary key has.

-- Sum value – a visualization that displays the sum of all vocabulary key values.
+- Sum value – the sum of all vocabulary key values.

 - Values over time – a time-series visualization displaying the count of values that appeared in CluedIn over time.
 The x axis represents the time, and the y axis represents the count of values.